cyberflamingo/exobrain/internet-network-layer.md

 The header is split into logical fields determined by the set size of each field in bits, and the order within the packet.

+{.ui .message .info}
+The purpose of the Layer 3 header is to get the data from end to end.

 There are fourteen fields in the header.
 The most important ones are:

 - **Version**: IPv4 or IPv6